 AB 1705, revision of the Seymour-Campbell Student Success Act of 2012, requires California community colleges to maximize the probability that students will complete transfer level English and mathematics in one year.
 Access to transfer-level courses will increase.
-Over the next two years, Bakersfield College will establish a task force to analyze student throughput, success, and support resources.
+Bakersfield College recently established the AB75 taskforce to analyze student throughput, success, and support resources.